FAQ

 In the future the microkernel could act as a hypervisor, similar to Xen.

-A hypervisor is software providing the ability to run multiple isolated operating system instances simultaneously.
+A hypervisor is a program providing the ability to run multiple isolated operating systems instances simultaneously.

 How do I build Redox?